hrad-h/c1/docs/1-gcp/README_GCP.md

 Cadanac uses Google Cloud PAAS.
 AWS and Azure Cloud are other options.

-Here are the steps for GCP:
+## Here are the steps to create the GCP PAAS Technology Archicture

+Technology Architecture is the lowest layer of the Cadanac Stack.

+The next layer up is Kubernetes.

+Start with the lowest layer and continue up.

+These commands are listed for manual entry; proper DevOps CICD Pipelines are coming to automate the entire Cadanac deployment.

 ### Step 1: First create a VPC to share the Cadanac local area network with many GCE instances

-Kubernetes will run on GCE instances - these will be created in future steps.
+Kubernetes runs on these GCE instances.

 ```sh
 gcloud compute --project=rich-tome-267821 networks create vpc-cadanac-1 --subnet-mode=auto
 ```
 or using the GCP web control panel

 ![gcp_vpc.png](https://github.com/hrad-h/c1/blob/master/docs/gcp/images/gcp_vpc.png)

 ### Step 2: Next create Firewall Rules so that the Cadanac VPC may be accessible from the public internet to reach Cadanac Kubernetes Services

 These firewall rules are for public access to the Cadanac Hyperledger Fabric system; not for Development and Administration.
-Use SSH for that.
+Use SSH for that (next step).

 ```sh
 gcloud compute --project=rich-tome-267821 firewall-rules create fw-cadanac-1 --direction=INGRESS --priority=1000 --network=vpc-cadanac-1 --action=ALLOW --rules=all --source-ranges=0.0.0.0/0
 ```
 or using the GCP web control panel

 ![gcp_fw.png](https://github.com/hrad-h/c1/blob/master/docs/gcp/images/gcp_fw.png)

 ![gcp_fw2.png](https://github.com/hrad-h/c1/blob/master/docs/gcp/images/gcp_fw2.png)